Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/10-Architecting-an-iOS-App/README.md

     }
 }
 ```

+Another example: If we subclass UIButton (ex.
+MyButtonSubclass), wherever we use UIButton we could replace by MyButtonSubclass and the app won’t crash or misbehave in any way.

 ## Interface Segregation Principle

 **Clients should not be forced to depend upon interfaces that they do not use.**